Tumlinh/Mineguard/README.md

 # Mineguard

-Minecraft mod that allows you to build an army of bodyguards following you to the worlds' ends.
+Minecraft mod that allows you to lead an army of bodyguards following you to the worlds' ends.
 Bodyguards support several behaviours (aggressive, defensive, berserker, etc.) and multiple battle formations (square, circle).

 Compatible with **Minecraft 1.12.2**